1978 Atlantic hurricane season: Hurricane Cora

 On August 4, a disturbance exited the west coast of Africa and moved quickly westward within the Intertropical Convergence Zone.
 Two days later, the system broke away from the ICTZ, when it started organizing.
 It developed into Tropical Depression Three late on August 7.
-A day later it intensified into Tropical Storm on August 8.
+A day later it intensified into Tropical Storm Cora on August 8.
 The storm quickly intensified and developed a well-defined eye feature.
 The NHC upgraded Cora to hurricane status, marking only the second time that an Atlantic hurricane was upgraded solely based on satellite photography; the first was Doris in 1975.
 The NHC estimated that Cora attained peak winds of 90 mi/h early on August 9.
 For much of its duration, Cora moved quickly to the west-southwest toward the Lesser Antilles.
 Possibly as a result of the fast forward motion, the hurricane weakened soon after reaching its peak intensity, dropping to tropical storm status on August 10.
 That day, a Hurricane Hunter aircraft encountered the weakening storm.
 Cora struck the island of Grenada on August 11 while weakening to a tropical depression.
 Cora degenerated into a tropical wave on August 12 in the eastern Caribbean.
 The remnant crossed over Central America into the Pacific Ocean, where it regenerated into Hurricane Kristy.

 While passing through the Lesser Antilles, Cora produced wind gusts to 45 mi/h, along with light rainfall in Barbados and Saint Lucia.
 In the latter, a person died after stepping on a high tension power line that was downed in Castries.
 Approximately two to four percent of trees on the island were toppled.
 Although it remained far to the south, Hurricane Cora affected weather conditions that reached as far north as Presque Isle, Maine, where balloonists Ben Abruzzo, Maxie Anderson, and Larry Newman were preparing to make the first ever transatlantic balloon flight on the Double Eagle II.
 The winds created by Cora's influence would give the hot air balloon the northerly push required for takeoff.